actyx-contrib/actyx-http-connector/README.md

 # 📖 Documentation

-You can access the full API documentation and related examples by visiting: [https://actyx-contrib.github.io/actyx-http-connector](https://actyx-contrib.github.io/actyx-http-connector/)
+You can access the full API documentation and related examples by visiting: [https://actyx-contrib.github.io/actyx-HTTP-Connector](https://actyx-contrib.github.io/actyx-http-connector/)

 # Detailed Examples

-You will find a detailed examples [here](https://github.com/actyx-contrib/actyx-http-connector/tree/master/example).
+You will find detailed examples [here](https://github.com/actyx-contrib/actyx-http-connector/tree/master/example).

 You can start them with `npm i && npm run example:simple` or `npm i && npm run example:advanced`.

-After building the projects you can access an non-Actyx-App-Ui that use the started Http-Connector at http://localhost:1234.
-Please verify the port with the console output during build.
+After building the projects, you can access a non-Actyx-App-Ui that uses the started HTTP-Connector at http://localhost:1234.
+Please verify the port with the console output during the build.

 # 🤓 Quick start

 ## 🌊 `httpConnector`

-Use the `httpConnector()` function to build the Http-connector.
+Use the `httpConnector()` function to build the HTTP-Connector.
 In this example you will find more information about the possible parameter

+# 🤓 Examples

-### Minimal example:
+## Minimal example:

 ```typescript
 import { httpConnector, registryEntry } from '../../src'